-- 6.2 An appropriate, site specific and technically sound management Action Plan should be developed with consultation of local people.
-The action plan, among others, should have the following provisions: - a plan of action for re-introduction and rehabilitation of endangered plants and animal species - a plan of action for habitat restoration and rehabilitation - a plan of action for protection and sustainable use of forest resources and biodiversity

-- a long-term biodiversity monitoring planned aiming at changes in the biodiversity in the RF, not only targeting the measuring the changes caused due to project implementation
+- 6.2.
+An appropriate, site specific and technically sound management Action Plan was developed but it did not consult with or involve with the local people.
+The action plan, among others, should have the following provisions: - ⇒ A plan of action for re-introduction and rehabilitation of endangered plants and animal species - ⇒ A plan of action for protection and sustainable use of forest resources and biodiversity - ⇒ A long-term biodiversity monitoring planned aiming at changes in the biodiversity in the RF, not only targeting the measuring the changes caused due to project implementation